-In the case of serious misconduct at work or a threat to health and safety to children or other personnel in the school, the stages outlined above do not normally apply and a Principal may be dismissed without recourse to the previous stages.
+In the cases of serious misconduct at work or a threat to health and safety to children or other personnel in the school the stages outlined above do not normally apply and a Principal may be dismissed without recourse to the previous stages.

-The following are some examples of gross misconduct for which any or each of Stage 1 to 3 of the disciplinary procedure may not apply, depending on the gravity of the alleged offence.
+The following are some examples of gross misconduct offences for which any or each of stages 1 to 3 of the disciplinary procedure may not apply depending on the gravity of the alleged offence:

-- Theft. - Deliberate damage to school property. - Fraud or deliberate falsification of documents. - Gross negligence or dereliction of duties. - Refusal to comply with legitimate instructions resulting in serious consequences. - Serious or persistent incapacity to perform duties due to being under the influence of alcohol, unprescribed drugs or misuse of prescribed medication. - Serious breach of health & safety rules. - Serious abuse/misuse of the schools property/equipment - Serious breaches of confidentiality. - Serious bullying, inappropriate behaviour, sexual harassment or harassment against an employee or customer, including students. - Violent/disruptive behaviour. - Downloading/disseminating pornographic material from the internet. - Circulation of offensive, obscene or indecent e-mails or text messages.
+- Theft - Deliberate damage to school property - Fraud or deliberate falsification of documents - Gross negligence or dereliction of duties - Refusal to comply with legitimate instructions resulting in serious consequences - Serious or persistent incapacity to perform duties due to being under the influence of alcohol, unprescribed drugs or misuse of prescribed medication - Serious breach of health & safety rules - Serious abuse/misuse of the schools property/equipment - Serious breaches of confidentiality - Serious bullying, sexual harassment or harassment against an employee, student or other members of the school community - Violent/disruptive behaviour - Downloading/disseminating pornographic material from the internet - Circulation of offensive, obscene or indecent emails or text messages.